 Something of a Lakeland institution, the Masons Arms overlooks the Winster Valley and offers suites and cottages as well as fine dining and space for events, housed in a 16th Century inn.

-If your going to be doing plenty of walking during your lake district hen, then the full English breakfast served daily will help set you up for your trip.
+If you're going to be doing plenty of walking during your lake district hen, then the full English breakfast served daily will help set you up for your trip.

-Reviews comment on the excellent location, friendly attentive staff and the quality of the rooms
+The reviews comment on the excellent location, friendly attentive staff, and the quality of the rooms.

 What to do, hen party activities in the Lake district

 The lake district is famous for its scenic walks and has routes and trails to suit all levels of experience and aptitude.
 You don't need to plan an exhausting 3-day trek to make the most of the miles of well-trodden routes.